 When an online service has lots of video that needs to be at customers’ fingertips, the share of video delivery in the infrastructure costs can be daunting.
 If you standardize the quality to a certain level and limit the maximum resolution for certain types of devices, you can save tremendous amounts of data.

 The best way to handle video compression is to delegate it to a cloud computing network that can process the videos and then deliver them to your clients.
-For example, Uploadcare optimizes your video content delivery not only by using CDN nodes that suit your user locations, bandwidths, etc., but also by allowing you to adjust video quality, format, and size.
+For example, Uploadcare optimizes your video content delivery not only by using CDN nodes that suit your user locations, bandwidths, etc., but also by allowing you to adjust video format, quality, and size.

 Every online video has some data that your browser needs to read before it can play it—there’s information about the video’s length, resolution, quality, etc. However, this chunk of data might not be at the beginning of the actual file, but put to the very end of the bitstream instead.
 So, to play the video, your browser needs to download it in its entirety, which leads to unnecessarily long waits.